Helike: Previous attempts

+Rediscovery in 2001

 In 1988, the Greek archaeologist Dora Katsonopoulou, president of the Helike Society, and Steven Soter of the American Museum of Natural History launched the Helike Project to locate the site of the lost city.
 Ancient texts, telling the story of Helike, said that the city had sunk into a poros, which everyone interpreted as the Corinthian Gulf.
 However, Katsonopoulou and Soter raised the possibility that poros could have meant an inland lagoon.
 If an earthquake caused soil liquefaction on a large scale, the city would have been taken downward below the sea level.
 Also, if an earthquake caused the sections of coastline to fall into the sea, this would have created a tsunami, which in turn would have flooded the inland lagoon with the city in it.
 Over time, the river sediment coming down from the mountains would have filled in the lagoon hiding the city remains beneath the solid ground.

 Before Helike was rediscovered, a few false starts came along the way.
 In 1994, in collaboration with the University of Patras, a magnetometer survey carried out in the midplain of the delta revealed the outlines of a buried building.
 This target (now known as the Klonis site) was excavated and a large Roman building with standing walls was found.
 Also a well-preserved settlement of the early Bronze Age was uncovered.

-Finally, in 2001, the city of Helike was rediscovered buried in an ancient lagoon near the village of Rizomylos.
-To further confirm that the discovered site belongs to Helike, the earthquake destruction layer consisting of cobblestones, clay roof tiles, and pottery was uncovered in 2012.
+In 2001, Helike was rediscovered buried in an ancient lagoon near the village of Rizomylos.
+Further confirming that the discovered site belongs to Helike, the earthquake destruction layer consisting of cobblestones, clay roof tiles, and pottery was uncovered in 2012.
 This destruction layer is in good agreement with ancient texts on the location of Helike and earthquake effects to the city.

-Excavations are being carried out in the Helike delta each summer and have brought to light significant archeological finds dating from prehistoric times when Helike was founded up until its revival in Hellenistic and Roman times.
+Excavations are being carried out in the Helike delta each summer and have brought to light significant archaeological finds dating from prehistoric times, when Helike was founded, up until its revival in Hellenistic and Roman times.

+Research Published in May 2025 combined archaeological and geological data, to present the first complete seismic history of the Helike Fault over nearly three millennia, identifying previously unknown earthquakes and establishing that major disasters occurred roughly every 300 years between Geometric and Roman times.
+The timeline revealed a pattern of societal resilience, where inhabitants consistently resettled the catastrophe-prone area by adapting their settlement locations and building methods to the dynamically changing landscape.